 Where: Mark.
 Mousourou 63, Mets

-Jazz, bossa nova and blues rhythms echo through the building adding a pleasant background soundtrack.
+Not only is this place incredibly tranquil, but the music here is also wonderful.
 On Saturday and Sunday afternoons, live jazz performances often take place here.
 Oftentimes, spectators are handed an instrument and encouraged to join in the jam session.

 The Best Bars in Pagrati